bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 Historically dropdown menu contents had to be links (`<b-dropdown-item>`), but that's no longer the case with Bootstrap v5.
-Now you can optionally create `<button>` elements in your dropdowns by using the `<b-dropdown-item-button>` sub-component. `<b-dropdown-item-button>` does not support the `href` or `to` props
+Now you can optionally create `<button>` elements in your dropdowns by using the `<b-dropdown-item-button>` sub-component. `<b-dropdown-item-button>` does not support the `href` or `to` props.

-Disabled the dropdown item button by setting the `disabled` prop
+Disabled the dropdown item button by setting the `disabled` prop.

 <HighlightCard>
   <b-dropdown v-model="show34" text="Dropdown using buttons as menu items">